 It’s the only genus Agraulis fritillary species in North America.

-The Variegated Fritillary (Euptoieta claudia), the most wide spread of the two native Euptoieta species, flies from early spring through late fall in most of North America.
+Two Eutoieta fritillaries grace gardens across the south.
+The Variegated Fritillary (Euptoieta claudia), the most wide spread of the two, flies from early spring through late fall in most of North America.

 The caterpillars feed on a plants from a variety of families, including violets.